 Figure \ref{correlation_SPX_NA} indicates that we cannot reject the null hypothesis of zero correlation in several windows.
 This suggests that two distinct Brownian motions drive the dynamics of price and volume.

-We additionally assess the robustness of the results by employing the estimated noises and parameters to generate one-day-ahead price forecasts.
+Additionally, we assess the robustness of the results by employing the estimated noises and parameters to generate one-day-ahead price forecasts.
 In Figure \ref{Simula_SPX_NA}, the true prices are represented by dashed bold lines, while the simulated values are indicated by solid lines for both the SPX index (left panel) and the NA index (right panel).
 The overlapping curves indicate the reliability of the estimated parameters.

-Next, we analyze the estimates of the ratio of drift-to-diffusion, denoted as $\psi_t/\sigma_t$, and compare them with the ratio prescribed by Merton, $(\mu_t-r-\sigma_t^2)/\sigma_t$ (see Fig. \ref{Ratio_SPX_NA}).
-Additionally, we examine the volume price of risk and the market price of risk (Fig. \ref{Risk_premium_SPX_NA}), along with the observed trading rate (Fig. \ref{Trading_risk_SPX_NA}).
+Next, we analyze the estimates of the drift-to-diffusion ratio, $\psi/\sigma$, and compare them with the ratio prescribed by ORPMM model, $(\mu-r-\sigma^2)/\sigma$ (see Fig. \ref{Ratio_SPX_NA}).
+Additionally, we examine the volume price of risk and the market price of risk (Fig. \ref{Risk_premium_SPX_NA}), along with the observed trading intensity (Fig. \ref{Trading_risk_SPX_NA}).

-Upon examining Figure \ref{Ratio_SPX_NA}, it is evident that the observed ratio does not coincide with the Merton theoretical ratio.
-More interestingly, the observed ratio remains approximately constant throughout the considered time period, ranging from 0.5 to 2.5.
+Upon examining Figure \ref{Ratio_SPX_NA}, it is evident that the observed ratio does not coincide with the ORPMM theoretical ratio.
+More interestingly, the observed ratio remains approximately constant throughout the considered time period.

-We further assess the value of the observed ratio by conducting linear regression with intercept only, resulting in the following outcomes: SPX intercept equals 1.38 with a standard deviation of 0.00845, and NA intercept equals 1.28 with a standard deviation of 0.0102.
+We further assess the value of the observed ratio by conducting a linear regression with intercept only, resulting in the following outcomes: SPX intercept equals 1.38 with a standard deviation of 0.00845, and NA intercept equals 1.28 with a standard deviation of 0.0102.

-These results are coherent with the fact that PFE and VZ stocks are riskier than the SPX and NA indices.
+These results are consistent with the fact that PFE and VZ stocks are riskier than the SPX and NA indices.
 Specifically, the ratios of the indices are half those of the stocks.

-In the left panels of Figure \ref{Risk_premium_SPX_NA} we compare the volume risk premium, $\psi_t+\rho_t\sigma_t^2$, (first column -- left panels) with the market risk premium, $\mu_t-r$ (second column -- left panels) while the right panels show the volume price of risk, $(\psi+\rho_t\sigma_t^2)/\sigma_t$ (first column -- right panels) and the market price of risk, $(\mu_t-r)/\sigma_t$ (first column -- right panels).
+In the left panels of Figure \ref{Risk_premium_SPX_NA} we compare the volume risk premium, $\psi+\rho\sigma^2$, (first column -- left panels) with the market risk premium, $\mu-r$ (second column -- left panels), while the right panels show the volume price of risk, $(\psi+\rho\sigma^2)/\sigma$ (first column -- right panels) and the market price of risk, $(\mu-r)/\sigma$ (first column -- right panels).